qmk/qmk_firmware/keyboards/fourier/readme.md

 See [build environment setup](https://docs.qmk.fm/build_environment_setup.html) then the [make instructions](https://docs.qmk.fm/make_instructions.html) for more information.

-A build guide for this keyboard can be found here: [Levinson Build Guide](https://docs.keeb.io)
+A build guide for this keyboard can be found here: [Keebio Build Guides](https://docs.keeb.io)